Peak fall foliage aerial view in Hocking Hills Ohio in October

 Lookout Rock — Southern Region

-If you’re staying in the Southern Region near Pool House Lodge, Lookout Rock is worth knowing about.
+If you’re basing yourself in the Southern Region near McArthur, Lookout Rock is worth knowing about.
 It’s a local vantage point for fall foliage views that most visitors never find.
 Ask locally — it’s not well-signed.

 What Is the Weather Like in Hocking Hills in October?